elenakelly/Localization/README.md

-# Self-localization of mobile robot with Kalman Filter"
+# Self-localization of mobile robot with Kalman Filter

  Simulator programmed in Python with PyGame.
  You can start by running the file: